At the Core of a Le Moyne Education

 1. A Thorough and Comprehensive Writing Sequence

-Le Moyne’s core curriculum ensures that students have ample opportunity to develop their academic and career-relevant writing skills.
+Le Moyne’s Core curriculum ensures that students have ample opportunity to develop their academic and career-relevant writing skills.
 In the first year, students develop and practice the critical writing skills that are necessary for success in college.
 Next, they refine and enhance their skills through a three-course, writing-instructional sequence in Philosophy, History, and English.
-In addition, students develop and practice discipline-specific skills in a writing-intensive course within their academic majors.
+Students use these skills throughout their academic curriculum.

 2. From the Basic to the Complex